zillow/react-slider/README.md

 The minimal distance between any pair of handles.
 Zero means they can sit on top of each other.

+##### maxDistance {number} default: 0

+The maximum distance between any pair of handles.
+Must be positive or zero.
+Zero disables this feature.

 ##### defaultValue {oneOfType([number, arrayOf(number)])} default: 0

 Determines the initial positions of the handles and the number of handles if the component has no children.